Best home warranty for new construction

-- The worst home warranty companies have a few things in common.
-These include bad customer service, long wait times for repairs, excessive coverage limits and frequent claim denials.
+The worst home warranty companies have a few things in common.
+These include bad customer service, long wait times for repairs, low coverage limits and frequent claim denials.

-- Most new homes come with a builder's warranty, according to the FTC, but a new construction warranty might be a good idea if yours doesn't or if the builder's warranty isn't comprehensive.
+Most new homes come with a builder warranty, according to the Federal Trade Commission, but a new construction warranty might be a good idea if yours doesn't or if the builder warranty isn't comprehensive.
 As part of choosing a homebuilder, you should ask about the new construction warranty that comes with the property and read over the terms carefully.